zpchavez/towerfall-slack/README.md

 1. tf-watch-stats

     Start watching for changes to your tf_saveData file.
-Accepts three options:
+If all you want to do is post stats to Slack, you'll be fine running the script with no options.
+For more advanced usage, the following options are supported:

-    * `-f` or `--save-to-file` - Save match data and accumulated summary data to a file
+    * `-f` or `--save-to-file` - Save match data and accumulated summary data to a file.
+This file is the source of the stats posted to Slack.
-    * `-d` or `--save-to-db`   - Save match data to the database
+    * `-d` or `--save-to-db`   - Save match data to a database.
+This is optional, and not necessary for posting to Slack.
     * `-a` or `--append`       - If using the `-f` option, append to the existing file instead of overwriting it

     If no options are provided, the script will save changes to a file, overwriting it if it already exists.